kerolos119/grad/README.md

 - Firebase service account files contain private keys and should be kept confidential
 - The `.gitignore` file excludes `src/main/resources/firebase-service-account.json`
 - For production deployment, consider using environment variables or a secure vault solution instead of file-based credentials

+## AI Integration

+The GreenHub API integrates with an AI service that provides plant care recommendations and answers to gardening questions.
+By default, the API communicates with a local AI service running at http://127.0.0.1:5000/predict.

+### Configuration
+To change the AI service endpoint, modify the `apiUrl` in the `AIService.java` file.

+### Usage
+Send plant care questions and receive AI-powered recommendations through the available endpoints:
+- Use `/api/v1/ai/predict` with a JSON body containing a "prompt" field for general queries
+- Use `/api/v1/ai/plant-care/{plantName}` to get specific care advice for a given plant

+Example: